 - Gisting: getting a general sense of what a document is about

 - Large volume technical translation

 The second use is often combined with initial authoring of the documents in a form of Simplified English or Controlled Language—sets of authoring rules that make the writing more consistent, less ambiguous, and simpler grammatically and syntactically.
 These documents are then run through MT and then post-edited by human translators to ensure that the translations are at least comprehensible.

 Recent experience indicates that MT may also be beneficial in other circumstances.
-Our white paper (see link below) provides more examples of when MT may be advisable.
+Our Localization Quick Guide (see link below) provides more examples of when MT may be advisable.

 originally published 9/25/15, updated 5/18/17